KimballCai/CohortNet/README.md

-# ECHO: Empowering Cohort Discovery Framework for Interpretable Healthcare Analytics
+# Empowering Cohort Discovery Framework for Interpretable Healthcare Analytics

 ----
 This is the source code for VLDB 2024 submission.

-Thanks for your interest about out work.
+Thanks for your interest in our work.

 ## Requirements